-Bonded leather (also called reconstituted leather/coated leather/blended leather) is made by grinding waste pieces of leather from factories and then mixing them with adhesive/binder to create a layer which is then adhered to a backing surface and then at last given a polyurethane sealant coating; it is then stamped to make it look just like real leather.
+Bonded leather is made by grinding waste pieces of leather (real animal hide) from factories and then mixing them with adhesive/binder to create a layer which is then adhered to a backing surface and then at last given a polyurethane sealant coating; it is then stamped to make it look just like full-grain or top-grain leather.

 The natural leather will develop a patina finish with use, and may even fade a little or worse crack in places with gross misuse whereas the bonded leather will start to peel and flake off most horribly very easily.